Mechanical ventilation: Indications, risks & ACLS certification

 Ventilation has beneficial effects in patients with chronic irreversible causes of respiratory failure like spinal cord injury or neuromuscular disease, allowing them to exist which would not have been possible before the invention of a ventilator.

-Ventilation process:
+Ventilation process

 The patient wears a mask or a helmet to get air from the ventilator into the lungs.
 The patient may require a breathing tube if his/her breathing problem is more serious.
 Through the nose or mouth of the patient, an endotracheal tube is inserted in the windpipe of the patient.
 There is rarely a need for tracheostomy (placing a tube through an opening in the patient’s neck).
 Tracheostomy is performed either when the patient has been on a ventilator for a few days, or if the medical professionals face difficulty in placing the endotracheal tube through the mouth or nose.
 The patient is not able to eat or talk with the endotracheal tube however with a tracheostomy tube the patient may eat or talk but with difficulty.